 Research also shows that eccentric movements both prevent injury and aid in injury rehabilitation (Lorenz, International Journal of Sports Physical Therapy).

-You can add eccentric muscle actions into your strength training by slowing down the pace of the lowering phase of an exercise.
+You can increase eccentric muscle actions into your strength training by slowing down the pace of the lowering phase of an exercise.
 For example, you can slowly lower down (~5 seconds) into a squat or Romanian deadlift, pause, and then return to standing at a normal rate.

-How do you maximize a strength workout?
+How do you optimize a strength workout?

 Do you prefer shorter or longer strength sessions?